 Who is Safehome available to?

-All people who are concerned with improving safety in their home.
-If you live in an area serviced by volunteer fire fighters, they will be unable to come to your home to conduct a Safehome visit.
+All Queenslanders who are concerned with improving safety in their home.
+If you live in an area serviced by volunteer firefighters, they will be unable to come to your home to conduct a Safehome visit.
 However, when you telephone 13 QGOV (13 74 68) you will receive both a Safehome kit and a Bushfire Preparedness package which will assist you make your home safer.

 What is the cost to the householder?

-This is a free service provided by Queensland Fire & Rescue Service in the interest of developing a safer community.
+This is a free service provided by Queensland Fire and Emergency Services in the interest of developing a safer community.

 How long will a visit take?